lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/CareerDevelopmentProof.png)
 ### Reflection (STAR technique):
-I was under stress on which career field to follow based on what I love doing as I did not make a final decision to go for a career or pursue my education further.
+**Situation:** I was under stress on which career field to follow based on what I love doing as I did not make a final decision to go for a career or pursue my education further.
 The goal of the course was to help me prepare for my future in the working industry.

-The task that I had to do was that I needed to know myself based on my gifts and talents.
+**Task:** I needed to know myself based on my gifts and talents.
 I decided to construct my CV based on the skills and talents I have, making it easier to find work I am skilled in.

-In this course, I was also able to set SMART (Specific, Measureable, Attainable, Relevant, Time-Bound) goals for my future.
-The outcome of learning this course was that it encouraged me to set realistic and acheivable goals according to the SMART format and work towards that goal.
+**Action:** I was also able to set SMART (Specific, Measureable, Attainable, Relevant, Time-Bound) goals for my future.

+**Result:** The outcome of learning this course was that it encouraged me to set realistic and acheivable goals according to the SMART format and work towards that goal.
 ## Skills and Interests
 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/SkillsAndInterestsProof.png)
 ### Reflection (STAR technique):
+**Situation:** I found myself in crossroads based on the fact that I have lots of skills, but I was confused in terms of what I was intersted in.

+**Task:** I took part in was part of a school project, it was a task that involved one of my skills.

+**Action:** I .

-This submission helped me reflect on my skills in terms of what I am good at and interests in terms of what I like.
-In terms of the situation, I found myself in crossroads based on the fact that I have lots of skills, but I was confused in terms of what I was intersted in.
-One of the tasks I took part in was part of a school project, it was a task that involved one of my skills.
-In terms of action, I constructed a SWOT analysis to determine my strengths, weaknesses opportunities and threats.
-The outcome was gaining a deep understanding in the course so that this understanding can help me accomplish my activities based on the skills that I posess.
+**Result:** The outcome was gaining a deep understanding in the course so that this understanding can help me accomplish my activities based on the skills that I posess.
 ## Personality Assessment
 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/PersonalityAssessmentProof.png)